mehdibaha/personal-website/content/blog/on-the-effectiveness-of-mathematics.md

 +++
-title = "On the Unreasonable Effectiveness of Mathematics" description = "" tags = [
+title = "On the unreasonable effectiveness of mathematics" description = "" tags = [
-    "science",
-    "philosophy",
+    "mathematics",
 ]
 date = "2017-10-11"
 +++

+*This article is part of a series of essays I've written for an [Introduction to the Philosophy of Science](https://www.kth.se/student/kurser/kurs/DA2210?l=en) course at KTH on the fall of 2017.*

 ## Mathematics is surprisingly powerful